-Harvest celebrations and days of thanksgiving in Europe date back to pre-Christian times.
-They are derived from pagan traditions that existed before the modern Thanksgiving.
+Harvest celebrations and days of thanksgiving in Europe date back to pre-Christian pagan times.
 Long before the first Europeans arrived in North America, farmers across Europe held celebrations at harvest time.
-These celebrations were to give thanks for their good fortune and the abundant harvest of the year.
-In order to give thanks, workers would fill a curved goat’s horn with fruit and grain.
+These celebrations gave thanks for their good fortune and the abundant harvest of the year.
+To give thanks, workers would fill a curved goat’s horn with fruit and grain.
 This symbol was called a Cornucopia, or “horn of plenty”.
 When German settlers came to North America they brought this tradition with them.
 The Cornucopia is still to this day a symbol of Thanksgiving in North America!

 Today, the German tradition of Erntedank is mainly a religious holiday.
 While there are some slight differences in the exact date of Erntedank, celebrations, church services and parades are usually held the first Sunday of November.
 Erntedank still pays tribute to the work accomplished in Germany’s fields and gardens.
 However, it is overwhelmingly a day for fun, good food and thanksgiving for good fortunes of the past year.